davis-berlind/davis-berlind.github.io/_pages/about.md

 * Causal Inference
 * Record Linkage

-On the side, I am interested in public policy and previously worked for the municipal governments of New York and Philadelphia, as well as for the [Metropolitan Policy Program](https://www.brookings.edu/program/metropolitan-policy-program/) at the [Brookings Institution](https://www.brookings.edu/)
+Before starting my PhD, I worked on public policy for the municipal governments of New York and Philadelphia, and interned for the [Metropolitan Policy Program](https://www.brookings.edu/program/metropolitan-policy-program/) at the [Brookings Institution](https://www.brookings.edu/).
+As an analyst in the NYC Mayor's Office of Management and Budget, I assisted in the early stages of research that went into designing NYC's congestion pricing policy.

 Education
 ======